sajibcse68/MyDailyLearn/blockchain/overview.md

 - `Contract creation transaction`: A special transaction, with the `“zero address”` as the recipient, that is used to register a contract and record it on the Ethereum blockchain (see “zero address”).
 - `DAO`: **Decentralized Autonomous Organization**.
 A company or other organization that operates without hierarchical management.
 Also may refer to a contract named “The DAO” launched on April 30, 2016, which was then hacked in June 2016; this ultimately motivated a hard fork (codenamed DAO) at block #1,192,000, which reversed the hacked DAO contract and caused Ethereum and Ethereum Classic to `split into two competing systems`.

+## What is Ethereum?

+**Ethereum** is often described as `“the world computer.”`

+From a computer science perspective, Ethereum is a deterministic but practically unbounded state machine, consisting of a globally accessible singleton state and a virtual machine that applies changes to that state.

+From a more practical perspective, Ethereum is an `open source`, `globally decentralized` computing infrastructure that executes programs called **`smart contracts`**.
+It uses a blockchain to synchronize and store the system’s state changes, along with a cryptocurrency called `ether` to meter and constrain execution resource costs.

+The Ethereum platform enables developers to build powerful decentralized applications with built-in economic functions.
+While providing high `availability`, `auditability`, `transparency`, and `neutrality`, it also reduces or eliminates censorship and reduces certain counterparty risks.

+### Components of a Blockchain

+The components of an open, public blockchain are (usually):

+- A peer-to-peer (P2P) network connecting participants and propagating transactions and blocks of verified transactions, based on a standardized `“gossip”` protocol
+- Messages, in the form of transactions, representing state transitions
+- A set of `consensus rules`, governing what constitutes a transaction and what makes for a valid state transition
+- A state machine that processes transactions according to the consensus rules
+- A chain of cryptographically secured blocks that acts as a journal of all the verified and accepted state transitions
+- A consensus algorithm that decentralizes control over the blockchain, by forcing participants to cooperate in the enforcement of the consensus rules
+- A game-theoretically sound incentivization scheme (e.g., proof-of-work costs plus block rewards) to economically secure the state machine in an open environment
+- One or more open source software implementations of the above (“clients”)